wp-plugins/bp-groupblog/readme.txt

 2. Screenshot of the group blog page.

 == Changelog ==

+= 1.2 =
+* Added admin settings screen.
+You can now set the default groupblog theme, plus some bonus options.
+* Changed some code here and there.
+* Including a groupblog theme based on the bp-sn-parent theme.
+You can use this theme to make wpmu blogs resemble the BuddyPress group and display group related content inside the groupblog theme.

 = 1.1.6 =
 * Added a message to inform the user that a groupblog is only chosen once.